roggc/evolution-stage0/README.md

 ## evolution-stage0

-the app is an evolution in progress. no is in stage 0.
+the app is an evolution in progress. now is in stage 0.

 it's a javascript web app (both server and client).